project-machine/puzzlefs/README.md

 * explore chunking algorithms
 * flesh out the rest of the file type metadata
 * consider what "minimal" metadata might look like
-* specify exact algorithm for deriving file content from inodes
 * play around with zstd seekable compression a bit